AnderBiguri/MATLABaccidents/README.md

 **Medium:** Too many things on png

 Each line represents the complex-plane trajectory of a multipath fading process, generated as complex correlated Gaussian noise.
-I meant to plot the absolute value as a function of an implicit time index, i.e. `plot(abs(x))` (equivalent to `plot(1:size(x,1), abs(x))`), but I mistakenly did `plot(x)`, which draws the paths on the complex plan (and gives prettier result).
+I meant to plot the absolute value as a function of an implicit time index, i.e. `plot(abs(x))` (equivalent to `plot(1:size(x,1), abs(x))`), but I mistakenly did `plot(x)`, which draws the paths on the complex plane (and gives a prettier result).